chentianran/chentianran.github.io/hiring.markdown

   You should be a good C/C++ programmer.
   You need to be familiar with NVidia's CUDA and/or AMD's ROCm.
 - Compensation:
-  \$11 per hour is the base hourly rate.
+  11 dollars per hour is the base hourly rate.
   Assistants with stronger programming background and experience get higher pay.
-  Good programmer who can take on CUDA/ROCm programming/testing tasks can get up to \$20 per hour.
+  Good programmer who can take on CUDA/ROCm programming/testing tasks can get up to 20 dollars per hour.
 - Perks:
   Travel funds for conferences for computation and applied mathematics.